FFmpeg/FFmpeg/SMP/readme.txt

     nvenc
 	libmfx

-All above dependencies are supplied as part of the ShiftMediaProject repositories.
+Most of the above dependencies are supplied as part of the ShiftMediaProject repositories.
 These repositories can be manually downloaded or automatically cloned using the supplied project_get_dependencies.bat file.
 This file can also be used to check for and download any dependency updates at any point after the first clone of the library.